AlexItrinity/awesome-newsletters/README.md

 - [TechTok Today](https://techtok.today).
 Daily summarised and curated news in technology (as newsletter and in-website stories) picked from the most popular sources and fresh engineering blogs articles from leading tech companies.
 - [Weekly Engineering Newsletter](https://weeklyengineeringnewsletter.substack.com).
 Every Sunday, delivering a digest of the week's most fascinating finds in the tech world.
 - [Hacking Scale](https://newsletter.betterstack.com/).
 A bi-weekly newsletter about building and scaling software from engineers at Better Stack.
+- [WarmupInbox](https://WarmupInbox.com/).
+Warmup tool to improve deliverability by reducing your spam rate and maintaining a high reputation with your ESP.
+- [EmailListVerify](https://EmailListVerify.com/).
+Verify your email lists and discover email addresses.

 ## Leadership